eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 + General hands-on experience with the foundational web technologies such  such as HTML5, CSS3, TailwindCSS, Responsive Design, HTML APIs, REST APIs
 + Ability to code in a front end JS framework (React, Vue, Svelte) a plus.
 + Java, Python, Angular.js, HTML5, and CSS3 is a plus
 + skill set:
+	- Minimum Qualifications
+		* Deep experience with JavaScript, AWS, Git, npm and *nix
+		* Understanding of relational and non-relational databases and their patterns
+		* Prioritization of performant, reusable, scalable, high-quality code
+		* Fundamental appreciation for unit, behavioral and automated testing
+		* Exceptional written and verbal communication skills for all audiences
+		* Experience working as a part of an Agile team where velocity matters
+		* Experience as a measured, supportive, committed code reviewer
+		* Experience with continuous integration workflows
+	- Preferred Qualifications
+		* Experience with Docker, Fastly VCLs, GitLab and GCP
+		* Experience with MySQL/Aurora, MongoDB and GraphQL (Cypher)
+		* Experience with NodeJS, Express, Fastify, React, Redux and Selenium/WebdriverIO
+		* Experience with programmatic header bidding (Pubmatic, DFP/GAM, A9)
+			+ ***programmatic header bidding***
+				- Pubmatic
+				- DFP/GAM
+				- A9
+		* Experience with large-scale, highly available digital products
+		* Passion for self-education and a love of learning words
+	- In our office, we promote:
+		* Autonomy to innovate, identify new opportunities and take on responsibilities
+		* Diversity of experience, background, interest and talent at every position
+		* Development through mentorship and a specialized education allowance
+		* Ownership of products, processes and the methods of production
+		* Truth through honesty, transparency and accountability
+	- Responsibilities:
+		* Implement platform technology, APIs, automation tooling and modern ad tech
+		* Collaborate cross-functionally with Product, Analytics, Ad Yield and Data Science
+		* Come up with ways we can improve site reliability, RPS, monitoring and alerting
+		* Have a seat at the table in critical decisions about software direction
+		* Deliver quality products every week, every sprint, every quarter
++ skill set:
 	- BLAH.
 + skill set: